headerheader

 © Thilo Vogel.
 Type of license: CC BY-SA 3.0.

 Over 100 Universities of Applied Sciences (UAS) in Germany offer engineering courses.
-At almost all major universities of applied sciences in Germany you will find faculties for engineering.
-We have listed a handful of them below:
+You will find engineering faculties at almost every major Fachhochschule in Germany.
+We have listed some of them below:

 1. FH Aachen University of Applied Sciences.